Business Analysis Practice Exam

 8. Prototyping

-8.1 What is a wireframe?
+8.1 What is a Wireframe?

-8.2 What is a prototype?
+8.2 What is a Prototype?

-8.3 What is a mockup?
+8.3 What is a Mockup?

 8.4 Prototype Categories

-8.5 Prototype vs. a final product
+8.5 Prototype vs. Final Product

-8.6 Why to Prototype
+8.6 Why Prototype

 8.7 Prototyping Components and Techniques